lullaby6/enchantment-extraction-book-data-pack/README.md

 # Enchantment Extraction Book

-Extract enchantments from weapons, tools and armor!
+Extract enchantments from weapons, tools and armor without lose the item!

 Version: `1.21.4`